The Best Decentralized Crypto Exchanges for 2023

 For anyone interested in cryptocurrency, there’s always that one topic at the forefront of all crypto-related discussions: what’s the best platform to buy tokens from?
 The truth is, there’s no unanimous answer, as this largely depends on the particular trader’s priorities, target assets, and initial capital.

-Still, one thing that can narrow down your choices is to decide beforehand whether you’re interested in centralized or decentralized crypto exchanges.
+Still, one thing that can narrow down your choices is to decide beforehand whether you’re interested in centralized or decentralized crypto exchanges you can use in Australia.
 The former are platforms with a central authority that oversees, manages, and protects your funds and money transfers, while the latter are more independent as they function on a peer-to-peer basis.

-This guide will focus on the best decentralized exchanges or DEXs exclusively, so before we start, if you feel like you’re more interested in the other category, make sure you check out our respective guide on CEXs or our comparison of the top Australian cryptocurrency exchanges.
+This guide will focus on the best decentralized exchanges or DEXs exclusively, so before we start, if you feel like you’re more interested in the other category, make sure you check out our respective guide on CEXs or our comparison of the best crypto exchanges.

 Let’s dig in!